-In accordance with Nasdaq's listing requirements, the Nominating and Corporate Governance Committee has evaluated each of its directors' independence from the Company and its management based on Nasdaq's definition of "independence."
+In accordance with Nasdaq's listing requirements, the Nominating and Corporate Governance Committee has evaluated each of our directors' independence from the Company and its management based on Nasdaq's definition of "independence."
 In its review of each director's independence, the Nominating and Corporate Governance Committee reviewed whether any transactions or relationships exist currently or, during the past three years existed, between each director and the Company and its subsidiaries, affiliates, equity investors or independent auditors.
 The Nominating and Corporate Governance Committee also examined whether there were any transactions or relationships between each director and members of the senior management of the Company or their affiliates.
-Based on the review by the Nominating and Corporate Governance Committee and Nasdaq's definition of "independence," the Nominating and Corporate Governance Committee has determined that all of our Board members, with the exception of Ms. Cochran and Mr. Woodhouse, are "independent" in accordance with Nasdaq's listing standards and our Corporate Governance Guidelines, which are posted on our Internet website at crackerbarrel.com.
-In reaching the conclusion that Messrs.
-Jones and Lowery were independent, the Nominating and Corporate Governance Committee considered that Mr. Jones is a principal of Corporate Communications, Inc., which is retained by the Company for certain investor and public relations matters, and that the Company leases one restaurant location from a limited liability company that is wholly owned by the adult children of Mr. Lowery under a lease that was entered into in 1981.
-The Nominating and Corporate Governance Committee has determined that these relationships are not material and that neither of these relationships impairs the independence of either of Messrs.
-Jones or Lowery.
+Based on the review by the Nominating and Corporate Governance Committee and Nasdaq's definition of "independence," the Nominating and Corporate Governance Committee has determined that all of our current Board members, with the exception of Ms. Cochran and Mr. Woodhouse, and all of our director nominees other than Ms. Cochran, are "independent" in accordance with Nasdaq's listing standards and our Corporate Governance Guidelines, which are posted on our Internet website at www.crackerbarrel.com.